mmistakes/minimal-mistakes/_drafts/fs2.md

 // Pure <: IO => Stream[Pure, O] <: Stream[IO, O]
 ```

+It's not mandatory to use the `IO` effect.
+We can use any other effect library that supports type classes defined in the `cats-effect` library.
+As an example,

 However, in most cases, we want to create a stream directly evaluating some statement that may produce side effects.
 So, for example, let's try to persist an actor through a stream:

 ```scala